Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 description: "Outputs from the Intelligent Instruments Lab."
 ---

-Here we collect all of the various Outputs of the lab, organised under the following categories:
+Here we collect some of the various Outputs of the lab, organised under the following categories:

 - [Conference Papers](#conference-papers)
 - [Books and Book chapters](#books-and-book-chapters)